nielsvanvelzen/TelegramWrapper/README.md

 **Without Composer**

 It is possible you dont like Composer or you just want to get the source and use it.
 In this case download the latest release in releases page.
+Note: You need to make your own autoloader for this to work!

 ## Sample usage
 ### Telegram\Bot